Use code ESIMDB15 for 15% discount. Limited time only.

 Overall really good experience!!

-Currently, over 90 travel eSIM brands offer service in Austria, with over 3500 prepaid data plans available.
-With such a wide variety of options, travelers should easily be able to find an eSIM that suits their specific data needs and budget.
+Currently, eSIMDB lists over 90 travel eSIM brands offering service in Austria, with a substantial number of prepaid data plans exceeding 4200.
+This wide variety of options makes it easy for travelers to find an eSIM that suits their specific data needs and budget while visiting the country.

 A1 Telekom Austria: The largest mobile operator in Austria, offering extensive 2G, 3G, 4G/LTE, and 5G coverage.